 It’s a legitimate failure although it’s not obvious why.
 The problem is that we’re using =~ to compare two objects which look like arrays, but one of them is a ActiveRecord::NamedScope::Scope for which =~ is not a defined rspec matcher.
 The spec is easy to fix (either to_a the objects first or just use == to compare), but really the question is why is the rake task not reporting a failed test.

-#2 Updated by Aaron Stone about 3 years ago
+#2 Updated by Aaron Stone over 3 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release

 - Target version set to 1.2.18